UFINET

 UFINET is a multinational telecommunications company headquartered in Madrid, Spain.
 It operates a Tier 2 network.

 History

-UFINET is a neutral, carrier of carrier's telecom company, created by Unión Fenosa (formerly known as Unión Fenosa Redes de Telecomunicación) in 1998.
+UFINET is a neutral, carrier of carriers telecom company, meaning it focuses on B2B sales to enterprise customers, Tier 3 ISPs including leases of FTTH optical distribution networks, dark fiber, optical line terminals and optical network terminals, and internet transit for Tier 2 ISPs.
+It was created by Unión Fenosa (formerly known as Unión Fenosa Redes de Telecomunicación) in 1998.
 In 2009, it merged with the company Desarrollo de Cable, which belonged to the company Gas Natural, and this gave rise to Gas Natural Fenosa Telecomunicaciones (GNF Telecom).
-In 2014, CINVEN, an investment fund of private capital acquired the GNFT.
+In 2014, CINVEN, an investment fund of private capital, acquired the GNFT.
 The acquisition was carried out for a total of 510 million Euros.
 Since then, the company has traded as UFINET.
 In June 2018, ENEL acquired 21% of the company, while Cinven kept the remaining 79% Under the agreement, Enel X International has the right to exercise a call option to acquire the Sixth Cinven Fund’s stake between December 31st, 2020 and December 31st, 2021.

 Business areas

 UFINET provides telecommunication services through more than 70,000km of fiber optic network.
 Among the services provided are Fiber optic, data transmission, Internet service provider, co-location center, Ethernet (E-Line, E-Access, E-LAN, E-Tree), PDH/SDH7/SONET, Dark Fiber, Internet (DIA, SOHO), VSAT (Satellite services), FTTH (Fiber to the Home), Towering, Layer 3 services, Direct cloud connectivity and other services (CPE Lease, Remote Hands, etc.).
 UFINET is a MEF Carrier Ethernet 3.0 (CE 3.0) certified for E-LINE, E-LAN, E-TREE and E-ACCESS capacity services.